FAIRiCUBE/uc3-drosophola-genetics/projects/QueryCube/README.md

 # Functions

-All the necessary functions can be found in the [code](projects/WormPickerOOP/code) directory.
+All the necessary functions can be found in the [code](projects/QueryCube/code) directory.

 # Example Use

-## Running the Wormpicker
+## Running Query Cube

 The program can be run from the terminal with the following command line: